Pat Summerall: Professional

-The Giants' offensive coach, Vince Lombardi, was against sending Summerall in (Summerall missed a 31-yard attempt a few minutes earlier), then gleefully greeted Summerall as he came off the field, "You son of a bitch, you can’t kick it that far!"
+Summerall had missed a mere 31-yard attempt a few minutes earlier.
+The Giants' offensive coach, Vince Lombardi, was against sending Summerall in, but gleefully greeted Summerall as he came off the field, "You son of a bitch, you can’t kick it that far!"
 Sports Illustrated ran the story as one of its primary articles the next week, with a leading photograph showing the football heading between the uprights through the snow.
-His last professional game was the 1961 NFL Championship Game at Lambeau Field in Green Bay.
-Lombardi's Green Bay Packers defeated Summerall's Giants, 37–0, holding New York to just six first downs.

-The urban legend was his nickname became "Pat" because of the abbreviation for "point after touchdown" that a field-goal kicker was credited for in a game summary.
-But in a 1997 Dallas Morning News story, Summerall said after his parents divorced, he was taken in by an aunt and uncle who had a son named Mike.
-"My aunt and uncle just started calling me Pat to go with their Mike", Summerall would say, referencing frequently named characters in Irish jokes told during that time.
+Summerall's last professional game was the 1961 NFL Championship Game at Lambeau Field in Green Bay.
+Lombardi's Green Bay Packers defeated the Giants, 37–0, holding New York to just six first downs.